 Rachel's vinyasa classes are a music-infused blend of athleticism, dance, and spirit.
 She crafts an intense flow-based practice rich in yoga philosophy, sweaty with hard work, and celebratory in tone.
 You can expect a fast Ashtanga-inspired pace, creative sequencing, advanced backbends, arm balances, inversions, and maybe a vertical split or two along the way.
 Rachel hopes you'll laugh as much as you sweat, and walk out feeling a little stronger, a little softer, and a lot more balanced.

-I’m delighted to join the faculty at B.Yoga Basel, a beautiful studio overlooking Basel’s famous medieval Rathaus.
-Join me Tuesdays 9:15-10:30am through mid-March.
+I’m delighted to serve on the faculty at B.Yoga Basel, a beautiful studio overlooking Basel’s famous medieval Rathaus.
+Join me for regular public classes Thursday evenings at 6:45pm.
 Keep an eye on Instagram and FB for additional teaching dates.

 A few words from long-time students: